micheletizzoni/micheletizzoni.github.io/1_about.md

 I am currently Principal Researcher at the [Institute for Scientific Interchange (ISI) Foundation](http://www.isi.it).

-I studied Physics at the Univeristy of Torino, Italy, where I completed my Masters’ Degree in 2007 with a thesis in statisitical physics about "Nucleation in the three dimensional Ising model".
+I studied Physics at the University of Torino, Italy, where I completed my Masters’ Degree in 2007 with a thesis in statistical physics about "Nucleation in the three dimensional Ising model".
 The following year I entered the PhD program in Physics of the Politecnico of Torino.
 In 2009, I joined the Computational Epidemiology Laboratory at the ISI Foundation in Torino, where I completed my PhD studies under the supervision of [Vittoria Colizza](http://www.epicx-lab.com).

 Between September and December 2010, I was Visting Research Scholar at the [Center for Complex Networks and Systems Research of Indiana University](http://cnets.indiana.edu/), Bloomington, IN, USA.